SherG/skeleventy2/site/blog/food-shortages.md

 To be sure, agriculture is facing headwinds, including:

-* Higher fertilizer prices (due to the energy crisis) and supply disruptions (e.g., <a href="https://www.politico.eu/article/eu-sanctions-higher-food-prices-potash/" target="blank">sanctions on Belarus</a>)
+* Higher fertilizer prices due to the energy crisis and supply disruptions (e.g., <a href="https://www.politico.eu/article/eu-sanctions-higher-food-prices-potash/" target="blank">sanctions on Belarus</a>)
 * Increasing natural gas costs (used for example, in grain drying and fertilizer production)
-* Food and energy inflation which were problems before the Russia-Ukraine war.
+* Food and energy inflation which were problems before the Russia-Ukraine war
-* Brazil and Argentina's drought: which will lead some countries to source crops from the US instead.
+* Brazil and Argentina's drought: which will lead some countries to source crops from the US instead
 * Reduced wheat production in 2021 in Canada (down 36%) and the US northern plains (down 44%) due to drought (Source: Gro Intelligence's data platform)
 * Rising freight prices
 * China's increased need for wheat and other food staples

 ### In sum

-While food inflation is hitting all families hard, there remains a chasm between the poor in developing countries -- some of whom live on diminishing rations of bread and oil -- and Americans who still have an abundance of food (and food programs) to choose from.
+While food inflation is hitting all families hard, there remains a chasm between the poor in developing countries — some of whom live on diminishing rations of bread and oil — and Americans who still have an abundance of food (and food programs) to choose from.

 Indeed the U.S. produces far in excess of 100% of its food needs.
 That's why we exported over <a href="https://www.usda.gov/media/press-releases/2022/02/08/american-agricultural-exports-shattered-records-2021" target="blank">$170 billion</a> in food last year.

 While Biden's remarks were not as clear as they could've been, broadcasters should take care to provide context, determine meaning, and vet facts.
-This can be done easily by letting experts in agricultural markets weigh in or officials from the USDA.

 Leaping to absurd conclusions can create anxiety and even fuel panic buying.